FELINE HEARTWORM INFECTION

 FELINE HEARTWORM DISEASE

-Since the major signs of disease in the cat are due to inflammation and immune stimulation, a medication such as prednisone can be used to control symptoms.
+Since the major signs of disease in the cat are due to inflammation and immune stimulation, a medication such as prednisolone can be used to control symptoms.
 A bacteria called Wolbachia commonly lives within the heartworm and enhances its ability to generate inflammation.
 A course of doxycycline is often recommended to address these bacteria.
 The doxycycline course is short but the prednisolone will be long term.
-If the cat does not appear sick, the American Heartworm Society recommends attempting to wait out the worm's 2-3 year life span and simply monitor chest radiographs every 6 months or so.
+If the cat does not appear sick, the American Heartworm Society recommends attempting to wait out the adult worm's 2-3 year life span and simply monitor chest radiographs every 6 months or so.
 Median survival time is 1.5 years for heartworm infection in cats.
 Radiographs are monitored to check progress.

 One might wonder why one cannot use the same treatment as in the dog to kill any adult heartworms the cat might have.
 Actually, the same heartworm adulticide therapy used in dogs is best not used in cats as it is extremely dangerous to do so and is considered a last resort.
 There may not be a choice, however, depending on the degree of illness from the heartworm disease.
 Approximately one third of cats receiving heartworm adulticide therapy will experience life-threatening embolic complications when the worms die suddenly (generally an unacceptable statistic).
 One month of cage confinement is typically recommended to control circulatory effort after adulticide treatment and adulticide therapy should be consider the last resort for an infected cat where symptoms of the disease cannot be controlled with prednisone.

-The good news is that feline heartworm infection is 100% preventable and there are currently four products on the market that are reliably effective.
+The good news is that feline heartworm infection is preventable and there are currently four medications on the market that are reliably effective.

 Other helpful sites include: